openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

         management solutions, and SUSE has been given autonomy and control of Novell's open source projects from its base in Nuremberg.

-Mono has been cast adrift, and the worst aspects ofÂ [Novell's attempt to sell off a large part of its patent portfolio](http://www.groklaw.net/article.php?story=20110420141724403)Â to a consortium led by Microsoft have
+Mono has been cast adrift, and the worst aspects of [Novell's attempt to sell off a large part of its patent portfolio](http://www.groklaw.net/article.php?story=20110420141724403) to a consortium led by Microsoft have
         been scuppered by the US Department of Justice and the German Federal Cartel Office.
 But there are still questions left to answer. (...)

-â€
+”

-â€œ
+“

         [ Linux Journal/Susan Linton: The Open Source Office Software Sector Heats Up](http://www.linuxjournal.com/content/open-source-office-software-sector-heats)